 How to Make Fire Roasted Tomato Chokha!

 Roasting tomatoes on open flame is the traditional way, to make this dish.
 But, you can use the BBQ grill to grill the tomatoes until soft; or air fry whole tomatoes ( a little messy) or the time tested method of broiling them in the oven.
-I keep switching between using my stovetop or my charcoal grill.
-The stovetop method is convenient and quick.
-However, cooking these on the grill adds in a different dimension of flavor.
+I keep switching between using my stovetop or my charcoal grill to cook these.
+It is usually weather dependent.
+The stovetop method is convenient, quick and can be done in any weather.
+Cooking these on the grill adds in more of that smoky flavor.

-After the tomatoes are roasted, peel some of the burnt skin off.
+After the tomatoes are roasted, peel the burnt skin off.
 I leave a little bit of the skin on for more smoky flavor.
 Finely chop the tomatoes, and add to finely chopped cilantro, Thai green chillies and onions.
-If you are making larger quantities – finely chop onions first, peel the tomatoes and then throw into a food processor with cilantro and chilli and pulse a couple of times.
-Add salt to taste and finish with extra virgin olive oil or if you really want to be authentic – with cold pressed raw mustard oil.
+If you are making larger quantities – peel the tomatoes and then toss them into a food processor with cilantro and chilli and pulse a couple of times.
+Pour into a bowl and add in finely chopped onions, salt to taste and finish with extra virgin olive oil, or toasted sesame oil or if you really want to follow the traditional method – with cold pressed raw mustard oil.

-This chokha is a delightful summer addition to any BBQ party or summer picnic and it definitely is my all time summer salsa to make and share.
+This chokha is a delightful summer addition to any BBQ party or summer picnic and it definitely is my favorite summer ‘salsa’ to make and share.
 Serve with tortilla chips or layer it up on a lamb burger or just add to poached shrimp.

 Cocktail